dusanders/parcel-cra/README.md

 # Client

 Directory containing the Parcel React project.
+ANT Design is used to provide easier styling and UI components.

 # Server